remy/remysharp.com/public/drafts/assumptions.md

 We *all* make assumptions.
 Ranging from the language our users can read, to the HTML and CSS support, to the level of JavaScript and the prerequisite on high level JavaScript APIs.

 Don't be ashamed.
 Just **own** those assumptions.

+<small>Also, thank you to Jeremy for running his eyes over this post.</small>